ucla-oarc-hpc/.github/profile/README.md

 Welcome!

-This is the GitHub page for UCLA's OACR HPC Systems Teams
+This is the GitHub page for UCLA's OARC HPC Systems Teams

 This page will have repositories related to the Hoffman2 cluster and UCLA HPC resources.